Gabriel-Chacon/huaweicloud-knowledge-base/docs/storage/obs/mounting-obs-bucket-on-windows-using-rclone.md

 [Create user](https://console-intl.huaweicloud.com/iam/#/iam/users/create)

-Select **Access Type**: Programmatic access, and **Credential Type**: Access key
+Select **Access Type**: Programmatic access, and **Credential Type**: Access key.

 {% include image.html post=page.path file="create-user.png" alt="Create a new user" %}

-Click on “**create new groups**” to create an User Group for this IAM User and then select it.
+Click on **create new groups** to create an User Group for this IAM User and then select it.

 {% include image.html post=page.path file="create-user-group.png" alt="Create a new user group" %}

 {% include image.html post=page.path file="select-new-user-group-created.png" alt="Select new user group created" %}

 Download the Access Key (this is the only time it’s available).
-File “credentials.csv” will be saved.
+File `credentials.csv` will be saved.

 {% include image.html post=page.path file="download-keys.png" alt="Download the Access Key" %}